uptonking/note4yaoo/dev/spec/spec-format-zim.md

   - Readers allowing to read an embedded archive must adapt offset accordingly.
 - The MIME type list always follows directly after the header, so the mimeListPos also defines the end and size of the ZIM file header.

+- **The current major version is `6`**.
+  - You may found old zim archives with major version 5.
+  - They are the same than 6 less extended cluster, so you can read a 5 major version as if it was a 6.

 - Directory entries hold the meta information about all entries, images and other objects in a ZIM archive.
 - The clusters contain the actual data of the directory entries.
   - Clusters can be compressed or uncompressed.